 LEA 106 - Arrest Control Techniques 3 Credits

 Exploration of the skills, knowledge and abilities necessary to effectively maintain control of a suspect when making an arrest.
 Explains the continuum of force and de-escalation of force.
-Prerequisite: Permission of Academy Director (Contact hours - 45)

 LEA 107 - Law Enforcement Driving 3 Credits